 People love talking about themselves — about their jobs, their hobbies, or their area of expertise.
 Perhaps you can ask at your local police station if you’re writing a cop story, or talk to a vet if your story features a rescue dog with a broken leg.

 Writers are often shy.
-The most daunting part is stepping up and asking for help — after that it’ll probably be a lot easier.
-Ask around: there’s always somebody who knows something about what you’re writing, or will point you in the right direction.
+The most daunting part is stepping up and asking for help — after that it’ll be a lot easier.
+Ask around: there’s always somebody who knows something about what you’re writing, or who will point you in the right direction.